Table of Contents

-Once signed up and logged in, we are presented with the following Google Cloud Console homepage showing the overview of all the services which we are using.
+Once signed up and logged in, we are presented with the following Google Cloud Console homepage showing the overview of all the services that we are using.
 In our case, it's mostly empty as we have not started using any of its services yet.

 Getting Started with Grafana

 We will now provision Grafana and import our Google Cloud metrics.
-To check out how to get up and running with Grafana, go to our Getting started with Grafana docs page.
+To check out how to get up and running with Grafana, go to our Getting Started with Grafana docs page.

 Setting up Grafana with MetricFire is the easiest way to get Grafana running.
 All you have to do is head into the free trial, set up your data source, and you’re good to go!
-The MetricFire docs explains exactly how to use add-ons to make it easier to integrate with GCP.
+The MetricFire docs explain exactly how to use add-ons to make it easier to integrate with GCP.

 Next, we will provision Google Cloud SQL to monitor its health on the Grafana dashboard.